 Effects of Bullying

-They may suffer depression and anxiety.
+- They may suffer depression and anxiety.
 They look sad and lonely.
-They suffer eating and sleep disorders and lose interest in activities they used to enjoy.
+They suffer from eating and sleep disorders and lose interest in activities they used to enjoy.

-There has been media reports on extreme cases where victims end up committing suicide (take their own lives) or shooting in retaliation.
+- There have been media reports on extreme cases where victims end up committing suicide (take their own lives) or shooting in retaliation.
 Some people call this tragedy ‘Bullicide’.
-In the 1990’s about 70% of school shooting were bully-retaliation related.
+In the 1990s about 70% of a school shootings were bully-retaliation related.